joelcpinheiro/joelcpinheiro.github.io/README.md

 - If it's your first environment with docker and need to automating the images, so use Whatchtower;
 - First Load Balancing using Docker Swarm;
+- Migrating my porfolio site to GCP and use Ghost CMS;
 - ...